-Among all the football teams in England, Leeds United is worth to mention since their logo change created huge negative backlash online.
+Among all the football teams in England, Leeds United is one worth mentioning since their logo change created a huge negative online backlash.

 No one can argue that in the football world, tradition and identity are two crucial factors in loyalty.

-What can we learn from this rebranding fail?
+What can we learn from this rebranding example?

 Tradition is essential when designing a logo for a football team.

-Every team crest has a classic design.
-These usually slightly evolve over the years.
+Every team’s crest has a classic design.
+These usually only slightly evolve over the years.

-But a completely a new logo doesn’t appear to keep step with the team’s historical claims.
+But a completely new logo doesn’t appear to match the expectations with the team’s historical claims.